atticus-lv/RenderNode/docs/NodeOutput.md

 <!-- div:right-panel -->

-> [!NOTE]
-> Provide the 3 base format for output.
+> Provide the 3 base format for output.<br>Also can handle the transparent of the image(Only for blender built-in engine), make sure select RGBA to save the alpha channel
 >
-> Also can handle the transparent of the image(Only for blender built-in engine), make sure select RGBA to save the alpha channel

 <!-- panels:end -->